KitC3/DM_Group9/README.md

 ## Overview

-Deliverables are a Jupyter Notebook with our code and a pdf version.
+Deliverables are a Jupyter Notebook and a pdf version.
 Additionally all the models that were used, were saved and stored inside the folder "Assignment 3".